Starring Zheng Long, Peng Bo, Shi Xuanru, Pang Yong and Cao Tiankai. Written by Xie Wenjun, directed by Guo Yulong and Xie Wenjun. Produced by Li Shi.

 Robo Kickboxer

-Another one of these mad movies is the flick ROBO VAMPIRE, which involves a Robocop wannabe dude taking on hopping vampires.
-Not content with this one film, IFD also released COUNTER DESTROY… that also boasts scenes of a Robocop wannabe dude fighting hopping vampires!
+Another one of these mad movies, from the Filmark International stable, is the flick ROBO VAMPIRE, which involves a Robocop wannabe dude taking on hopping vampires.
+Not content with this one film, Filmark also released COUNTER DESTROY… that also boasts scenes of a Robocop wannabe dude fighting hopping vampires!

 A movie about a Robocop wannabe dude fighting hopping vampires!